Illumina/canvas/README.md

 ------------------

 ### Binaries:
-It is recmomended to start from one of the [binary distributions on the Canvas releases page] [releases] if a suitable version is available.
+It is recommended to start from one of the [binary distributions on the Canvas releases page] [releases] if a suitable version is available.

 [releases]:https://github.com/Illumina/canvas/releases